CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/CS_AWARE_NEXT_scottish_thistle.md

 +++
-title = "Article 15- 4961/2022 National Organisation for Cybersecurity Certification "
-date = "2023-02-23T12:00:00+00:00"
-tags = ["certification","Greece"]
-categories = ["all","status"]
-description = "FIXME"
-banner = "img/cs-aware.png"
-authors = ["Dr. George Apostolopoulos"]
+title = "The legend of The Scottish Thistle - the early version of a socio-technical defence system!" date = "2023-02-23T12:00:00+00:00" tags = ["awareness"] categories = ["all","status"] description = "The legend of The Scottish Thistle - the early version of a socio-technical defence system!" banner = "img/cs-aware.png" authors = ["Kim Gammelgaard"]
 +++

 ## The legend of The Scottish Thistle - the early version of a socio-technical defence system!